 Pure Ceylon Oolong tea is available at teakruthi.

 This low grown blend offers a fragrant, gentle experience.
 Harvested from a single estate in the Galle District in Sri Lanka, teakruthi's Green Oolong tea is certified ‘ozone-friendly’.
-Like all of their favorite teas, Ceylon Oolong blend is packed with antioxidants, making it good for both the environment and you.
+Like all of their favourite teas, Ceylon Oolong blend is packed with antioxidants, making it good for both the environment and you.
 The manufacturing process of this tea demands precision and care in every step, as it is semi-fermented.
-It is fresh and mild in flavor, and orange in appearance.
+It is fresh and mild in flavour and orange in appearance.
 It is distinctive for its aroma, leaf, and liquor.

 Their Oolong Tea is in unique in that it is one of the few, if not only, produced outside China and Taiwan, and the only to be certified as ‘Ozone friendly’ and ‘100% Pure Ceylon’.

 Since Oolong tea is only mildly processed, its leaves are prone to natural enzymatic oxidation.
 Hence, it is recommended that it is stored in a cool and dry place in an airtight container.
 It is even suggested that refrigerating it can improve its taste however once refrigerated it must be stored that way as frequent changes in temperature can degrade its quality.